-Up until now, we considered only nested arrays as an approach for reducing the number of Doppler transmissions.
-However, in the literature of array processing, there are alternative sparse array configurations that can match the performance of their fully populated counterparts.
+So far, we considered only nested arrays as an approach for reducing the number of Doppler transmissions.
+However, in the literature of array processing there are alternative sparse array configurations which can match the performance of their fully populated counterparts.
 In this section, we briefly review several alternatives and discuss their properties in comparison with nested arrays.